Respect at Work: Harassment and Bullying Policy and Procedures for Staff

-The Occupational Health Adviser is part of the University’s Health & Safety team.
+The Occupational Health Adviser is part of the University’s Human Resources team.
 In operating as part of that team the Occupational Health Adviser adheres to the general philosophies of Occupational Health including:-

 - To maintain an autonomous role within the University and provide an accessible, confidential service for all staff.

 - To promote and maintain the physical, psychological and social well-being of all staff.

 7. Procedures for making a complaint about Harassment, Discrimination and Bullying

 7.1.1.
 Staff should raise complaints of harassment, discrimination or bullying in a timely manner and without unreasonable delay.
 Unless incidents of harassment, discrimination or bullying are notified within a reasonable length of time, the University may find itself unable to adequately investigate and take steps to prevent or eliminate harassment, discrimination or bullying.